MislavJaksic/Knowledge-Repository/Thinking/Writing/SenseOfStyle/README.md

 Tacit conventions describe correct usage.

 If unsure how to use a word, look it up in a dictionary.
-Word usage depends on the style of writing: formal or informal, inscpition or email, ...
+Word usage depends on the style of writing: formal or informal, inscription or email, ...

 #### Grammar